manatlan/htagui/README.md

 ## Object HSplit & VSplit

-A Tag object to use "SplitJS" (currently only in horizontal form)
+A Tag object to use "SplitJS"

 ```python
 import htagui as ui